foundriesio/docs/source/reference/zephyr-branching.rst

    - The ``master`` branch in the :ref:`manifest repository
      <ref-zephyr-repo>` always tracks the latest development.

-   - Commits in the Open Source Foundries Zephyr and mcuboot trees which aren't present upstream have special tags, called :ref:`sauce tags <zephyr-branching-sauce>`, in their `Git`_ shortlogs, so they can be easily identified and their purpose
+   - Commits in the Foundries.io Zephyr and mcuboot trees which aren't present upstream have special tags, called :ref:`sauce tags <zephyr-branching-sauce>`, in their `Git`_ shortlogs, so they can be easily identified and their purpose